USEPA/RAQSAPI/README.md

 The RAQSAPI package borrows upon functions and code provided by sources not mentioned in the DESCRIPTION file.
-Here we attempt to acknowledge those sources with them RAQSAPI would not be possible.
+Here we attempt to acknowledge those sources without them RAQSAPI would not be possible.

 - README badges are provided by R package `badgecreator`<sup>5</sup>.
 - The R package `usethis`<sup>6</sup> was used to generate GitHub